sujayvadlakonda/AutoAdvisor/README.md

 - Once the file is selected, the information will then be captured by the application, and the name of your chosen file will be displayed on the screen
 - If uploading a student object, select the "Make New Degree Plan" button to continue.
 - If uploading a transcript, select the "Edit Existing Degree Plan" button to continue.
+- Pages can be navigated to using the buttons located near the bottom of the screen

 ## Adding New Courses (w/ Course Name and Number) to your Degree Plan
 -